owncloud/ocis/docs/extensions-framework/extension-frontend.md

 ```

 #### Final export
-In the final export should be also included store and translations, if exists.
+The final export can optionally include a vuex-store and translations.

 ```js
 export default {